Registered Agent LLC: Everything You Need to Know

 By paying a fee, you can hire a commercial registered agent, which is a type of company that is focused on accepting service of process.
 In most cases, hiring a commercial registered agent will cost you between $100 and $300 annually.
 After you've hired a commercial registered agent, they will accept service of process for your company, and then will mail you these documents to the address you have specified.
 If you prefer to receive your documents by email or fax, your commercial registered agent should be able to accommodate your needs.

 If you need help with choosing a registered agent LLC, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.